crucial-rushil/chromExtension/README.md

-# House Reviewer (Chrome Extension for Realtor.com)
+# House Reviewer 🏠 (Chrome Extension for Realtor.com)
 House Reviewer is a way to rate houses listed for sale on realtor.com.
-All reviews are subject to content moderation by a trained Machine Learning model.
+People can let others know how a property is and any concerns they have.
+ALl reviews are subject to a content moderation bot.

+Instructions for how to Run Locally:

 Backend:
 - cd backend